 date of next scheduled repayment.

-Therefore, if you are the holder of a loan from Investec and you fail to make the required repayments, we will be obliged to report this information to the CCR.
-The information submitted to the CCR will be used to generate your individual credit report.
+Therefore, if you are the holder of a loan from Investec and you fail to make the required repayments, we are obliged to report this information to the CCR.
+The information submitted to the CCRis used to generate your individual credit report.
 Importantly, it will not calculate a credit score or grade.

 The only parties having access to your credit report are you and lenders (current or prospective).
 Third parties such as landlords and employers will not be permitted to access your credit report unless you provide your express written consent.

-The CCR is being introduced on a phased basis.
-Phase 1 began on 30 June 2017.
+The CCR was introduced on a phased basis since 30 June 2017.
 From that date onwards providers of personal loans and mortgages such as banks are obliged to furnish details of these loans to the CCR.

-Phase 2 will begin in March 2018.
+Phase 2 began in March 2018.
 This phase relates to business loans.

 to request a copy of your credit report (the first such report each calendar year will be provided to you free of charge);